jjkirn/GOAD-Win11-Eval/README2.md

 </p>

 ## 17
-Now it will enter a state where it is "Checking for updates".
+Now you need to enter a state where it is "Checking for updates".
 Just wait until it completes:
 <p align="center">
      <img src="images2/17.png" width="310" height="230">>
 </p>